flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Any Operator system malfunction and / or hardware failure during Live Baccarat will void the play and the particular table will be closed.

 Question: How is a failed card scan handled by the dealer in Baccarat?
+Q: What happens if a card fails to scan in Live Baccarat?
 Answer: The card is scanned by the dealer and the result will be displayed on the Players' computer screen.
 If any card fails to scan, the dealer will re-scan the card in order to display the result to the Players.

 Question: What happens if a player loses internet connection during a Baccarat game?
 Answer: Any failure of the Players' equipment including but not limited to network connection or computer problems, will not void the game result.
 Players can check their own bet history on the Report section.